zakvarty/ds_poster_session/README.md

 ## Poster template for interactive segments (second hour):
 Please download and unzip/extract to a known location on your device before the session.
-Check that these will open and compile with your preferred LaTeX editor or upload to an online editor such as Overleaf.com.
+Check that these will open and compile with your preferred LaTeX editor.
+Alternatively, or upload to an online editor such as Overleaf.com.

+To do this create an Overleaf account > new project > upload project > upload template.zip and template_empty.zip

 We will use the online editor Overleaf in the session.

 ## Templates for example posters: